peterchen-cp/yaml-cpp-path/yaml-path/readme.txt

 			Select(Load("{ j : 1, k : 2, l : 4}"), "{k,l, m}")   --> { k : 2, l : 4 }

+	EnsureNodes:

+		{A,B}			creates two map items, A and B, and returns a sequence of these nodes {A=1, B=2}		creates two map items with values A and B, and  the values 1 and 2, respectively.
+Nothing that can be added anymore
+		{A=1, B=, C }	creates three map items A,B,C. A gets the value 1, B gets assigned an empty node, C gets assigned an empty node. returns C's value, which means following selectors apply to only the C node

+		{A,B}.{C,D}		creates "{ A : { C : ~, D : ~ }, B : { C : ~, D : ~ } }", and returns a sequence with the (empty) value nodes.

+		How do these selectors work in Resolve / Select?

+		If node is a map:

+		{A,B,C}			selects only elements with keys A, B, C from the map.
+They are optional, so if the map only contains keys A and C, they are ignored key should allow the following modifiers:
+						  - required (map is not selected when the key is missing)			--- prefix !
+						  - comparison is case insensitive (default is case sensitive)		--- prefix ^
+						  - use any key that starts with the given text						--- suffix *

+						This means that {*}	selects the entire map (i.e. all keys and their values).
+This becomes useful with filters:

+		{k1=v1}			the map must contain key k1, and its value must be the scalar v1. keys may
+						Multiple conditions can be separated by comma.
+If none of them is required, any of them is sufficient to select the maps elements.
+						If any condition is required, all required elements must be met (and non-required elements don't matter and are ignored)
+							(allowing arbitrary expressions is beyond the skills of this little parser)

+		{k1!=v1}		a condition that requires inequality.

+		{k1=}			the key must exist, but the value can be any type

+						So yes, the weirdest thing to come up with is !^key*!=^val*
+							There must exist ("!") a key that starts with ("*") with "key" in any letter case ("^"), i.e. "Key", "kEY" etc, are accepted, too
+							It's value start ("*") with "val" in any letter case ("^")

+						the token itself can be a bound argument

+						(todo: how to specify a bound-lambda-argument filter?)

+						A condition does not select the specified key, so {k1=v1,k2} only selects k2 into the resulting map.
+						However, if only conditions are given, all elements of the map are selected, so {k1=v1} is equivalent to {k1=v1,*}

+		so a map sfilter is specified as map filter = list of (condition | key selector) key selector = [!][^][<token>|<token>*|*]   --- and must contain at least token, or star, or both condition = (conditon key = condition value | condition key != condition value | condition key =) condition key = --- like key selector, without the ! prefix condition value = key selector without the ! prefix

+		map selector = struct { string_view token; bool required; bool ignoreCase; bool starred; }
+		enum MapFilterElementType = { select, condEqual, condNotEqual, condExists }
+		map filter element = struct { MapFilterElementType, map selector key, map selector value }

+		[<int>]			index of a sequence
+						if it's a scalar, an index is 0, it's a sequence of a single value

+						if it's a map...	???
+							Symmetry with the map selector: for all keys that are a sequence, a kye: value to the nth element (would anyone need that?)

+		==> Breaking change: [] for index, {} for map elements

+		[A,B,C]			takes the values of keys A,B,C and puts them into a sequence (?!)